chase-seibert/blog/_posts/2022-11-18-what-are-healthy-relationships.md

 ## Communicate with Ruthless Positivity

 It's up to you to radiate the positivity that you would want to see in anyone.
 Relentlessly assume good intent.
 Psychological safety is a two-way street; in your interactions with peers and your manager, given them space to feel safe.
 Tailor your communication to leave the door open for constructive discussion.
-Take accountability for how you communicate, how that is perceived by others, and it makes them feel.
+Take accountability for how you communicate, how it's perceived by others, and it makes them feel.

 If you find yourself communicating with a sense of frustration or entitlement, take a step back.
 If you can't find a way to say something that does not pose a risk to healthy relationships, save it for a one on one with your manager.
 You might try explicitly labeling it as a "rant".
 As always, praise in public, and criticize in private.